thecodingmachine/best-practices/php/organize_your_code.md

 Slim 3 or Silex micro-routers.
 At TheCodingMachine we even have our very own [Mouf](http://mouf-php.com), a framework based on dependency injection with a web-based UI.

-In order to have a code that does not look like a spaghetti plate, You want to organize your code using controllers / services and a data layer.
+In order to have a code that does not look like a spaghetti plate, you will want to organize your code using controllers / services and a data layer.

 <div class="row">